 A few years ago, I rented a cottage in Coniston and one day, whilst walking along the lake-shore, I noticed a finger-post for The Cumbria Way.
-I didn’t know where the path had come from or where it led.
+I didn’t know whence the path had come or where it led.
 But I immediately decided that I wanted to walk it.
 I mean, The Cumbria Way – how inviting does that sound?

 I had liked the path and hoped that one day, I would walk it again.
-So when I planned my annual walk for the spring of 2014, I was pleased that the ‘Way slotted so easily into my plans.
+So when I planned a walk along the Hadrians’s Wall Path and St Oswald’s Way for the spring of 2014, I was pleased that I could tack on the Cumbria Way so seamlessly.
 (For various reasons, I think the Cumbria Way is far better as a North-South walk but sadly, my itinerary demanded that I do the conventional South-North).

 In March 2014 I spent five glorious days completing the walk.
 Here’s a day by day account of my walk (the first section of A Walk Across Northern England which would carry me all the way to Berwick-upon Tweed).